Home

 Scottish clans have a long and often bloody history.

-They have been in existence since the ninth century, were almost destroyed by the English in the eighteenth century, but despite that, today they are flourishing with members all over the world.
+They have been in existence since the ninth century, and almost destroyed by the English in the eighteenth century, but despite that, today they are flourishing with members all over the world.

 One reason that they have endured over the centuries, despite numerous attempts to curb them, is the fact that they afford their clansmen a sense of family.